 By Will DeKrey

 At Community Wealth Partners we set out to answer one powerful question: Why do some social change initiatives achieve transformational results while others only make incremental progress?
-Based on our direct work with clients nationwide and from in-depth research on efforts ranging from the anti-malaria and anti-tobacco movements to the designated driver campaign and the reduction in crime in New York City in the ’90s, we have identified common themes across efforts that have achieved significant, sustained impact at the population-level.
+Based on our direct work with clients nationwide and from in-depth research on efforts ranging from the anti-malaria and anti-tobacco movements to the designated driver campaign, we have identified common themes across efforts that have achieved significant, sustained impact at the population-level.

 As we examined how such transformational efforts define success, we found leaders and teams approaching the question differently than many of their peers in the nonprofit sector.
 These organizations push beyond the compelling, but often ambiguous, visions and missions that their colleagues embrace, and instead define success with bold, long-term goals.
 Such goals have the power to excite, motivate and align stakeholders within and outside of the effort.
 They also offer a clear bottom-line against which progress is measured and decisions can be prioritized.